-Do you feel you’re often working with only a few people in your team, rather than being part of an organization that pursues a common vision?
-If so, your company might have a silo problem.
+Do you often feel like you’re interacting with just a handful of people on your team?
+And, does it feel like you’re a part of an organization that isn’t working toward a common vision?
+If yes, your company likely has a silo problem.

 What are silos?

-To explain what silos are, we need to go back in history a little.
-Since industrialization took off, specialization has been a popular concept for making companies more efficient and profitable.
-Specialization meant breaking down processes into smaller sections and training employees to become highly skilled at performing tasks that are very specific and limited in scope.
-The output for such a task per worker would increase and production costs would go down.
+Silos date back to when industrialization took off.
+Specialization became a popular concept to make companies more efficient and profitable.
+Specialization meant breaking down processes into smaller sections and training employees to become highly skilled at performing specific tasks that are limited in scope.
+The outcome: output per worker increases and production costs go down.

-Silos discourage—or even prevent—people from working together.
-That applies to every type of organization, from public administration to privately held enterprises.
-Even though one would intuitively agree that you should cooperate and share information within an organization, the inconvenient truth is that this still is a challenge today.
+Silos discourage or even prevent people from working together.
+One would intuitively agree that you should collaborate and share information within an organization, but the truth is that this is a challenge today.

-Silos based on functional areas do have their benefits: they help us structure and organize our organizations and workplaces and improve accountability.
-According to Gillian Tett, this increased accountability is part of the problem — the accountability is limited to someone’s functionality or particular part of a process and loses the bigger picture.
+Don’t get me wrong — silos in functional areas do have their benefits: they help us structure and manage our organizations and workplaces, and improve accountability.
+But according to Gillian Tett, author of The Silo Effect, the increased accountability is part of the problem — it’s limited to someone’s functionality or particular part of a process, leading to a loss of the bigger picture.
 People and teams can become competitive and restrictive about their data, wasting resources and miscalculating risks.

-Imagine for instance a Marketing and a Sales team operating in complete silos — Marketing would be focused on bringing as many leads as possible, without worrying whether those leads would actually convert into customers.
-In order for Marketing to bring in the right leads, Sales will have to share their data with them.
-Now this is a silo that most organizations with a mature Sales team have been able to tackle, yet many silos remain hidden.
+Imagine a Marketing and a Sales team operating in complete silos — Marketing would be focused on acquiring as many leads as possible, without worrying whether those leads actually convert into customers.
+However, for Marketing to bring in the right leads, Sales has to share their data with them.
+Now, this is a silo that most organizations with a mature Sales team have been able to tackle, yet many other silos remain hidden.

-As employees can now see not only what their team and team members are working on, but also what other teams are doing and how they contribute to a specific Objective, it stimulates communication and makes everyone more aware of all the work being done in the organization, reducing double and wasted efforts.
-Team members will have opportunities to identify where their efforts can best be used, inciting cross-functional collaboration and plenty of discussion around new topics.
+This kind of insight across an organization stimulates communication and makes everyone more aware of all the work being done in the organization, reducing double and wasted efforts.
+Team members will have the opportunity to identify where their efforts can best be used, inciting cross-functional collaboration, and plenty of discussion around new topics.
 You’ll find that this unleashes not only renewed energy but also an ocean of new ideas and creativity.

 Breaking down silos with Perdoo

-By now you know, transparency and the opportunity to collaborate is key to breaking down silos within an organization.
+By now you know, transparency is key to breaking down silos within an organization.
 Perdoo takes strategy as the starting point, and its unique Roadmap visually connects strategy to the goals — both OKRs and KPIs — that’ll deliver it.

 Roadmap offers such transparency and unlocks the ability to cross-functionally identify opportunities for collaboration, by aligning goals and visualizing how each team is working towards delivering the organization’s strategy.